mdwallick/okta-jwt-verifier/README.md

                         The OIDC client ID
   -s CLIENT_SECRET, --client_secret CLIENT_SECRET
+                        The OIDC client secret (not required if using PKCE) --cache CACHE         The JWKS caching method to use: file or S3 -b BUCKET, --bucket BUCKET
-                        The OIDC client secret (not required if using PKCE) --claims              Show verified claims in addition to validating the JWT
+                        The S3 bucket to cache to.
+REQUIRED if --cache=S3 --claims              Show verified claims in addition to validating the JWT
 ```